ieee-vgtc/ieeevis.org/year/2019/info/call-participation/doctoral-colloquium.md

 All research topics suitable for the IEEE VAST, IEEE InfoVis, and IEEE SciVis main programs as well as associated workshops and symposia are appropriate for the Doctoral Colloquium.
 The Doctoral Colloquium strongly commits to achieving diversity among the student participants, including diversity across research groups and geographical area.

 ## Format
-The colloquium will consist of both parallel sessions of student presentations as well as common discussions with the expert panelists.
+The colloquium will consist of both parallel sessions with student presentations and common discussions with the expert panelists.
 A catered lunch and a roundtable discussion session will give student participants the opportunity to interact more informally with panelists.

 Only selected applicants will be allowed to participate in the colloquium and will be expected to attend the full day of events.